Linuxfabrik/monitoring-plugins/check-plugins/uptime/README.md

 ## Overview

-The plugin can also display the last downtime timestamp and duration - the shorter the intervals at which it is run, the more accurate the downtime info will be.
+Reports how long the system has been running since the last boot.
+Optionally displays the timestamp and duration of the last downtime - the more frequently the check runs, the more accurate the downtime information will be.

-Note that the plugin requires a time qualifier when specifying parameters, e.g. `--warning=180D` for 180 days (instead of `--warning=180` as in older versions).
+**Alerting Logic:**

+* Thresholds use a human-readable format with time qualifiers: `s` (seconds), `m` (minutes), `h` (hours), `D` (days), `W` (weeks), `M` (months), `Y` (years)
+* Supports Nagios range syntax, e.g. `5m:180D` warns if uptime is not between 5 minutes and 180 days
+* WARN if uptime is outside `--warning` range (default: `3m:180D`, i.e. warns if less than 3 minutes or more than 180 days)
+* CRIT if uptime is outside `--critical` range (default: `:1Y`, i.e. crits if more than 1 year)
+* Useful for detecting servers that have not been rebooted after patching, or unexpected reboots
+* `--always-ok` suppresses all alerts and always returns OK

+**Data Collection:**

+* Uses `psutil.boot_time()` to determine the boot timestamp and calculate uptime
+* Stores timestamps in a SQLite database to detect reboots and calculate downtime duration between runs
+* On the first run after a reboot, reports the approximate time and duration of the last power event

+**Compatibility:**

+* Cross-platform: Linux and Windows

 ## Fact Sheet